davidascholer/eerify-client/src/features/user-auth/ReadMe.md

 ## Backend
 - This app's backend uses Djano with Django-Rest-Framework and Djoser dependencies for user auth.
 - If using the *appgen* tool, you will need to install both the core app and the userprofile app.

+---

+# User Auth Model

+## Login
+- Set the auth token and refresh token to cookies upon valid username and password

+## Logout
+- Deletes respective cookies from browser and reloads

+## Verification
+1)  verify auth token
+2)  a.
+Auth token is verified, go to [get user](#get-user)
+    b.
+Auth token is not verified, continue.
+3)  verify refresh token
+4)  a.
+Refresh token is verified, [refresh auth token](#refresh)
+    b.
+Refresh token is not verified, do nothing.
+User stays logged out.

+## Refresh {#refresh}
+- Refreshes an auth token with a valid refresh token and saves it to cookies.
+- Get User with fresh auth token [get user](#get-user)

+## Get User {#get-user}
+- Fetch user account info

+## Create Account
+- Sends a valid email and passwords to the server, creating a user object.

+## Reset/Forgot Password
+- Sends a valid email a link to recover password.

+---